andrewchambers/trusting-trust/README.md

 This stage builds a lightly patched version of https://bellard.org/tcc version 0.9.26 using the mes c compiler and libc.
 It then uses this tcc to build a simple version of mes libc for its own use.
-Finally we use that version of tcc to build the most recent tcc.

-Note that tiny C compiler is useful because it implements an assembler and linker that is more compatible with 'proper' compiler tools.
-As mescc improves, this stage can be simplified.
+tcc is able to produce elf files, and can be used as a preprocessor and assembler for cproc.

-## cproc, qbe and diet-musl
+## cproc
 To be done:

 This stage builds lightly patched https://sr.ht/~mcf/cproc/ and https://c9x.me/compile/.